WAN-Solutions/wan24-Core/src/Wan24-Core-Serialization/README.md

 types may change from time to time, which does break the serialized data structure sequence compatibility easily.

+To be safe in the long term, each serialized structure should include:

+- A custom version number which targets the serialization environment
+- The serializer version number
+- The serialized object version number

+The custom version number may be any value and is being used to determine the serialization environment which was used for serialization.
+For example, if you've used `Stream-Serializer-Extensions` before and then switched to `wan24-Core-Serializer` later, you'd store `1` for `Stream-Serializer-Extensions`, and then increase to `2` for `wan24-Core-Serializer` serialized objects.
+You can also increase the custom version, if you need to run any upgrade code on your stored serialized structures in case there's an incompatibility between the previous and a newer serializer revision.
+To give a custom version value to deserialization methods, you can use the `DeserializerOptions.CustomVersion` property, which was added for exactly this purpose.

+**TIP**: If you're serious about that, increase the custom version number with every release of your app.
+In case you've created an incompatibility between two releases, you'll be able to fix the issue using a bugfix release more easy.

 ### Security

 The object types which may be deserialized are simply the types which have a